Germaine de Randamie

-Germaine Martha de Randamie (born April 24, 1984) is a Dutch mixed martial artist and former kickboxer.
-Undefeated in sanctioned kickboxing bouts, she competes in the Ultimate Fighting Championship (UFC) and was the first UFC Women's Featherweight Champion.
+Germaine de Randamie (born April 24, 1984) is a Dutch former mixed martial artist and kickboxer.
+Undefeated in sanctioned kickboxing bouts, she competed in the women's Bantamweight division of the Ultimate Fighting Championship (UFC) and was the first UFC Women's Featherweight Champion.
 Prior to joining the UFC, de Randamie competed in the Strikeforce featherweight division.

 Kickboxing

 De Randamie competed in kickboxing with an undefeated record of 46–0 including 30 knockouts.